To apply you’ll need to:

 Studying Russian means engaging deeply with learning a new language, which you will study in conjunction with an exploration of Russia’s culture, society, and history.
 You will develop a sophisticated understanding of the way Russians think and feel, and of the cultural references that shape their identities.

-You’ll spend your third year studying or working in Russia or Latvia, immersing yourself in the language and culture of your destination.
+You’ll spend your third year studying or working in a Russian speaking country such as Latvia, immersing yourself in the language and culture of your destination.

 The Russian language modules you take will depend on your entry level.
 We offer separate classes for beginner, post-GCSE, post-A-level and native speakers.